12v to 24v converter circuit

-This 12VDC to 24VDC step up converter is very useful to power devices that run on 24 VDC when we have a 12VDC voltage source as it could be a car battery or alike.
+This 12v to 24v converter circuit is very useful for powering devices that work with 24v when we only have a 12v voltage source.
+The voltage source could be a car battery or similar

-This 12v to 24v boost converter circuit is based on an oscillator made of two NPN bipolar transistors (T1 and T2).
-The oscillator leads, alternately, the transistor T4 to its cutoff and saturation regions.
+This 12v to 24v boost converter circuit is based on an oscillator consisting of two NPN bipolar transistors (T1 and T2).

-The transistor T4 is a N channel MOSFET power transistor with a capacity to conduct a current of up to 18 amps.
-The coil, which is the element that helps to raise the voltage, must be built on a ferrite core and consists of 100 turns of wire of 1 mm cross section.
+The transistor T4 is a N-channel MOSFET power transistor capable of conducting a current of up to 18 amps.
+The coil, which is the element that helps raise the voltage, must be built on a ferrite core and is made of 100 turns of 1 mm cross-section cable.

-The transistor T3 is part of the feedback network and feeds back the output voltage to the gate of the transistor T4, acting when necessary to correct any variation of the output voltage.
-The output voltage is set with a zener diode D4.
-This output voltage can be different by changing the zener diode is changed to another zener diode of different voltage.
+Transistor T3 is part of the feedback network and feeds back the output voltage to the gate of the transistor T4, acting when necessary to correct any variation of the output voltage.
+The output voltage is set using a zener diode D4.
+The output voltage may be different, if the zener diode is changed to another zener diode of different voltage.

 - 2 2.2K resistors (R1, R4)